 Simply the fact that it is made from scratch.
 Rich, sweet vanilla custard is folded with light and fluffy whipped cream for the creamiest, fluffiest vanilla pudding base.
 And then it is as simple as layering pudding with bananas and vanilla wafers.

-This recipe is not hard.
+This recipe for banana pudding is not hard.
 It is not complicated.
-It does not require any crazy ingredients--in fact, you probably have everything you need on hand right now to make this classic dessert.
+It does not require any crazy ingredients.
+In fact, you probably have everything you need on hand right now to make this classic dessert.

 - Homemade Vanilla Pudding: The vanilla custard is made with milk, sugar, cornstarch, egg yolks, and vanilla extract.
 It is best to use whole milk for the richest flavor, but any fat percentage can be used.